 Madison College's Dean of Students Office is committed to providing a mechanism for the college community to voice concerns and complaints.
-Please note that this process does not replace other college procedures such as dispute of charges, final grade dispute, or harassment/discrimination.
+Please note that this process does not replace other college procedures such as academic integrity, dispute of charges, final grade dispute, or harassment/discrimination.

 If you have a concern or complaint, you are encouraged to seek a resolution to the matter directly with the individual(s) involved.
 Most conflicts can be resolved in a timely and considerate manner by having an open and respectful conversation.
 You may contact Conflict Management Services for help resolving a conflict informally.
 Employees should contact their HR Business Partner.

 If informal attempts to resolve the matter are not advisable or fail, follow the steps below.